Dr. Nancy Reid

 Conclusion: Donor heart shortage remains a critical problem in cardiac transplantation resulting in longer recipient wait times and increased wait list mortality.
 It is expected the disparity between donor hearts available and patients with end stage heart failure that need transplant will continue to broaden over time.
 Increasing donor heart utilization through use of expanded criteria, PHS increased risk, hepatitis C, and DCD donors can significantly increase the donor heart pool.

 DeVries SA.
 Donor Heart Utilization in Cardiac Transplantation.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.